Kosmosius/Ataraxia/README.md

 ### Thanks
 Special thanks to the RPG community, friends, family, and all who have contributed to the development of Ataraxia.
 Your support and feedback have been invaluable.

-For more detailed information on gameplay, rules, and character creation, please refer to the specific sections outlined in this README.
+For more detailed information on gameplay, rules, and character creation, please refer to the full ruleset under src/.

 *Version 2.0.3 – October 22nd, 2022*